yeganeh666/go-security-layers/README.md

 - Each request is logged for auditing purposes.
 - Logs include information such as timestamp, request method, requested path, user, and IP address.
-- Logs are stored in a separate file (`audit-log.txt`) for traceability.
+- Logs are stored in a separate file (`/logs/audit-log.txt`) for traceability.

 ### 5. OAuth2 Integration
 - OAuth2 authentication is supported for third-party authentication.